sehansen/ramblings/Readme.md

 ## Lattice Learner

 The beginning of an idea I had for a recommendation system.
 At the moment it's just a semi-implementation of a lattice datastructure in Julia.

+## Probability Genes

+An attempt at a genetic representation of risk seeking and risk aversion.
+The idea is that the genes encode for a percentile and the individuals compare probability distrubutions by comparing the outcome at that percentile.

+That means noone will compare two choices by their expected outcome.